RunestoneInteractive/RunestoneServer/source/PythonTurtle/helloturtle.rst

     .. tabbed:: q13

         .. tab:: Question

+            A sprite is a simple spider shaped thing with n legs coming out from a center point.
+The angle between each leg is 360/n degrees.

-            Write a program to draw a Sprite where the number of legs is provided by the user.
+            Write a program to draw a sprite where the number of legs is provided by the user.

             .. actex:: ex_3_13

         .. tab:: Answer

-            Put some sort of answer here!
+            .. activecode:: q13_answer

+                import turtle

+                wn = turtle.Screen()

+                babbage = turtle.Turtle()
+                babbage.shape("triangle")

+                n = int(input("How many legs should this sprite have? ")) angle = 360/n

+                for i in range(n):
+                    # draw the leg
+                    babbage.right(angle)
+                    babbage.forward(65)
+                    babbage.stamp()

+                    # go back to the middle
+                    babbage.right(180)
+                    babbage.forward(65)
+                    babbage.right(180)

+                babbage.shape("circle")

+                wn.exitonclick()

         .. tab:: Discussion